Hurricane Irma: Florida

 In St. Johns County, storm surge left extensive damage to oceanfront properties in Ponte Vedra Beach and Vilano Beach, with several becoming uninhabitable.
 Additionally, some riverfront businesses in St. Augustine's historic district were flooded due to storm surge from the Matanzas River.
 In nearby Clay County, rainfall and storm surge combined to cause extensive flooding along portions of the Black Creek and the St. Johns River, with record high crests at several locations along the former.
 About 350 people and 75 animals were rescued from floodwaters throughout the county.
 A total of 275 homes were destroyed, 175 were inflicted major damage, and 124 received minor damage.

 Other states

 Three deaths were reported in Georgia due to falling trees and debris, along with widespread wind damage and power outages throughout the state primarily due to fallen trees.
 On Tybee Island, as well as St. Simons Island the storm surge caused extensive flooding.
 The tropical storm also did $54 million in damage in the state.

 In Charleston, South Carolina, the third highest storm surge on record was recorded, reaching a height of approximately 10 ft.
 By of September 12, almost 100,000 had lost power in Upstate South Carolina.
 Five people died in storm-related incidents across South Carolina, all from indirect incidents.
-The tropical storm caused $500,000 in the state.
+The tropical storm caused damages totaling $500,000 in the state.

 Light damage occurred in other areas, including Tennessee.
-About 75,000 customers in North Carolina lost power due to Irma.
-It also did $600,000 in Alabama.
+About 75,000 customers in North Carolina lost power due to Irma, where two fatalities occurred.
+The storm also caused $600,000 in damages in Alabama.